.01

 about us

-The Mitchell Family Foundation is a 501 (c) 3 non-profit organization that was established in 1998 with the aim of providing support to disadvantaged individuals and communities, primarily in India and Nepal.
+The Mitchell Family Foundation is a 501 (c) 3 non-profit organization that was established in 1998 with the aim of providing support to disadvantaged individuals and communities, in our local community of Denver, Colorado, and in Asia, primarily in India and Nepal.
 The foundation is committed to improving the lives of those in need through various programs and initiatives, including education, healthcare, and community development projects.
 In addition to its work in South Asia, the Mitchell Family Foundation also provides assistance to students in the United States through its scholarship program.
-Over the years, the foundation has made a significant impact in the lives of countless individuals and communities, and it continues to be a driving force for positive change.

 .02